 It is increasingly the case that I am not the right lawyer for everyone or every circumstance.

 As a personal value, it is very important to me that my practice of law not enable behaviour that, all things considered, may be contrary to a healthy society.
 I believe strongly that law is ultimately about justice – all law, and legal actions, must be directed toward the pursuit of just outcomes reasonably and fairly determined.
-This value is not one that is apparent to me in many modern commercial law firms, some of which position themselves as purely commercial service businesses.
-If the traditional law firm model is ‘broken’, a claim often made by many self-proclaimed ‘NewLaw’ providers, it is because the model has failed to act in a manner which recognises the connection between law and justice.
+This value is not one that is apparent to me in some modern commercial law firms which position themselves as purely commercial service businesses.
+If the traditional law firm model is ‘broken’, a claim often made by many self-proclaimed ‘NewLaw’ providers, it is because the model has failed to operate in a manner that recognises the connection between law and justice.
 Unless such a connection is restored by ‘NewLaw’ providers, they too will be ‘broken’.
 As former High Court Justice Michael Kirby has observed “law without justice is an incomplete concept”.

 I believe that the practice of law cannot be carried on purely as a business.
 Properly understood, the law is the means by which a viable society of people becomes possible.
 Societal wellbeing, and individual liberty consistent with it, is the only legitimate function of the law.
 Law without justice can be, and often is, destructive, and it can be deliberately (and sometimes inadvertently) used to achieve such ends.
 It is those trained in the law, especially, who have the task of ensuring real access to the law, to the legal system, and to the proper administration of both with a view to achieving justice (as difficult as that concept can be).
 Adherence to this task, in my view, must be the cornerstone of all providers of legal services to the community.
 I adopt it as such for Avenue Solutions Lawyers.